Venkatesh-99/pybioinfo-utils/README.md

 ### `count_sequences_in_fasta.py`

-This function counts the number of sequences in a FASTA file.
+This Python script contains a function that counts the number of sequences in a FASTA file.

 ```python
 sequence_count = count_sequences_in_fasta(fasta_file)